fzeuner/spectator/README.md

 ## About

-Spectator is a sophisticated spectral data viewer designed to replace IDL Z3showred for the analysis and visualization of multi-dimensional spectroscopic data, particularly Stokes parameter data from polarimetric observations.
+Spectator is a data viewer designed to replace and extent IDL Z3showred for the analysis and visualization of multi-dimensional spectropolarimetric data.
 Built with a modern Model-View-Controller (MVC) architecture, it provides interactive visualization capabilities for complex spectral datasets.
+My idea is that you can provide numpy data arrays with up to 5 dimensions, where each dimension is of type "spatial", "spectral", "states" or "time".
+Depending on the combination of types, my Data manager will chose the correct viewer for you.

 ## Features

 ### Core Functionality
-- **Multi-dimensional Data Support**: IN THE FUTURE Handle 2D, 3D, and 4D spectral datasets
+- **3D Data Support**: 3D numpy array with spectral, spatial and states
-- **Stokes Parameter Visualization**: Specialized support for polarimetric data (I, Q, U, V)
-- **Interactive Crosshairs**: Synchronized navigation across multiple views
+- **Interactive Crosshairs**: Synchronized navigation across multiple views to show the spectrum
 - **Real-time Averaging**: Spectral and spatial averaging with visual feedback
 - **Dynamic Data Scaling**: Per-state automatic scaling for optimal visualization

 ### Advanced Features
 - **Flexible Data Loading**: Support for numpy arrays with arbitrary data structure (you can specify which axis belongs to which parameter, and a manager takes care of the correct display)
 - **Synchronized Views**: Spectrum, spectrum image, and spatial profile windows
-- **Dark Theme Support**: Modern UI with customizable color schemes
+- **ZIMPOL data loading**: load a ZIMPOL file directly

+### Future Features
+- support more different types of data (e.g., 2D spectral/spatial, spatial/time, spectral/time, 3D, 4D, etc...)
-- **Memory Efficient**: Optimized for large datasets with smart data management - IN THE FUTURE maybe
+- improve memory efficiency for large data sets
+- should zooming and panning also be synchronizable?
+- .fits file loading

 ## Installation